Violeta Sakovic – the New Yorker fairy

 ~ Milica Puric ~

-When she came to New York a few years ago from Ivanjica, a small Serbian town, teacher Violeta Sakovic could not dream that her life would soon change from the root.
-Optimistic and open by nature, Violeta has shared her experience of new life via social networking, talked to people, spread her beliefs about a positive approach to life, and filmed videos for her YouTube channel.
+When she came to New York a few years ago from Ivanjica, a small Serbian town, teacher Violeta Sakovic could not imagine that her life would soon change from the root.
+Optimistic and open by nature, Violeta has started sharing her experience of a new life via social networking, talking to people, spreading her beliefs about a positive approach to life, and filming videos for her YouTube channel.
 Every day more and more people watched her videos, and she gained more and more friends who wanted to talk to her, seeking her advice and attention.
 She encouraged, motivated and taught them how to have an optimistic approach to life.
-That is why the friends gave her the name “Fairy.”
+That is why her friends gave her the name “Fairy.”
 Today she is a motivational speaker with thousands of people who follow her on all leading social networks.
-People are inspired by her life story, by the fact that she came to America alone, with $50 in her pocket, started to work as a babysitter even though she is a teacher, and that anything that would have broken or discouraged her instead motivated and encouraged her.
+People are inspired by her life story, by the fact that she came to America alone, with $50 in her pocket, that she had worked as an au pair (babysitter) with a diploma of the teacher and that such a start did not discourage or break her, but motivated and empowered her.
 She says about that:

-Violeta Sakovic: Growing up in a small place in Serbia, I was, like I believe the most of the people of my generation, taught to follow a traditional way of living — education, work, marriage and family, just in that order — with expectations to possibly excel in each of them while being the most modest of all.
+Violeta Sakovic: Growing up in a small place in Serbia, I was, like the most of the people of my generation, taught to follow a traditional way of living — education, work, marriage and family, just in that order — with expectations to excel in each of them, while being the most modest of all.
 I will take liberty to say that we were pretty much shaped by universal laws of environment, tradition, society, religion and the same “old school” disciplinary parenting.
-In that setting there was no effort or time for investing into our self-worth, potential, talents and a unique personality, needs and wishes we all have had.
-With an upbringing like this I felt empty, blind and helpless to build or look for my own happiness, imprisoned in my own inner dissatisfaction, pressured to accept numerous norms of expected behavior without ever being asked would I like them, or need them, and were they really necessary.
+In that setting, there was no effort or time for investing in our self-worth, potentials, talents and a unique personality, needs and wishes we all have had.
+With an upbringing like this, I felt empty, blind and helpless to build or look for my own happiness, imprisoned in my own inner dissatisfaction… I felt pressured to accept numerous norms of expected behavior without ever being asked would I like them, or need them, and were they really necessary.
 I have always had a feeling that I can change that solid base of the harsh life I was taught to live.
 I was striving to find my talents, build my self-worth and find my own happiness.
 I will always respect my tradition, as it is a big part of me, but my soul needed challenges, satisfaction, something new, fresh and different.

-Urban Culture Tribe: As many well-educated immigrants do, you worked in America as a babysitter, even though you are a teacher.
+Urban Culture Tribe: Like many well-educated immigrants who came to live in America you worked as a babysitter, even though you are a teacher.
 Did that bother you?

-‘I decided to follow my heart, my dreams and my desires in my own timing’, Violeta Sakovic
+‘I follow my heart, my dreams, and my desires!’

 Violeta Sakovic: After I had finished my college, I focused on the second order of my predetermined life.
 I was actively looking for a job, but I could not find any.
 Instead of sitting and feeling sorry for myself, I took the second best option: the opportunity to work, study and explore the whole new world in the U.S.A. as an au pair.
 That is when it all clicked and I realized that only I am acting upon my own life!
 I decided to follow my heart, my dreams and my desires in my own timing.

-Urban Culture Tribe: You made a video about coming to the U.S. with only $50.
-It is interesting that didn’t scare you or discourage you.
-How is that possible?
+Urban Culture Tribe: You made a video about coming to the U.S. with those $50 in your pocket.
+How did you survive with such so little money?